 Luke received 30 commissions from that show.
 He decided to quit his job at the mill, and he never looked back.

 Eventually, Luke yielded to increasing requests that he teach drawing and painting.
 Not being very outspoken, it was a challenge for him.
 Many years have passed since the first group of students entered his studio.
 Still teaching today he remarks, "I feel like the student and Nature are the greatest teachers."

 In October 1989, Luke opened his own gallery in Powell River.
 Sunrise Gallery closed in 2015, with Luke looking forward to devoting more time to teaching, drawing and painting as well as enjoying quality time with family.

-Sunrise Studio is now open by appointment only, offering professional custom framing, drawing and painting classes, and featuring the works of Luke Raffin.
+Sunrise Studio, open by appointment only, offers professional custom framing and features the works of Luke Raffin.